salif/globasa-xwexi-pages/03.gramati/08.jumlemonli-estrutur/default.eng.md

 ## Non-relative Modifying Clauses

-Nouns are sometimes modified with clauses that are not relative, in other words, clauses that are not resumptive.
-In these clauses, either **hu** or **feki** may be used to introduce the clause.
+Nouns are sometimes modified with clauses that are not relative, in other words, clauses without a resumptive element.
+These clauses are introduced using **feki**.

-**Singa begude idey _hu/feki maux ger abil na sahay te_.**
+**Singa begude idey _feki maux ger abil na sahay te_.**
 The lion was tickled by the idea _that the mouse could help him_.

 ## Clauses with _feki_ instead of Relative Clauses with _hu_